 - Ground salt and pepper

 Quarter the courgettes, season and sauté in olive oil.
 Season the peppers and bake in olive oil in the oven at 220° for about 12 minutes.
 Peel off the skin, cut into rough pieces.
 Cut the fowl and rabbit into same-size pieces, season with salt and pepper, fry well in the paella pan and remove.
 Add the remaining olive oil and sauté the onion and garlic.
 Add the rice and simmer until it turns glassy.
 Now add saffron / paprika and tomato sauce, mix well and add with one litre of poultry / rabbit stock.
 Cook the paella on a low heat, stirring occasionally.
 Add the fried meat and top up with stock if necessary.

 Shortly before the paella is ready, add the courgettes and peppers as a garnish and cook through.

-The Living Circle – is a hand-picked collection of first-class hotels and restaurants in incomparably beautiful locations, run by dedicated hosts.
+The Living Circle – is a hand-picked group of first-class hotels and restaurants in incomparably beautiful locations, run by dedicated hosts.
 Rice, vegetables, fruit and a whole array of exquisite products – including wine, of course – is whisked fresh from our own farms directly to your table.
 That is how we define luxury.
-That is The Living Circle – luxury hotels fed by nature.
+That is The Living Circle – luxury fed by nature.